Sunday, September 3, 2017

 Sip: St Louis Brew Co.
 Cinnamon Pumpkin Sour Gueze (I do not drink much beer but I really did love this!)

 Notes: A smaller portion of fish than I would have liked but what I did get I did enjoy very much.
 A sweet flavored fish cooked to perfection.
 Edamame was on point while the spring rolls were good they were not the best I have had.
 Service was super friendly and the bar staff was very helpful.
 Busy night but they kept right up!
 Plates kept on flying out of the kitchen and dang did they all look good!

-Joshua Hockett Unknown at 5:06 PM
+Joshua Hockett Joshua Hockett at 5:06 PM

 Monday, July 31, 2017

 3797 Park Blvd, North Park, San Diego, CA, 92103

 One cuisine I had neglected since my moving to San Diego back in March 2014 has been that of the French domain.
 Not that I did not want to look for it, try and review it, but rather because I did not really know of or hear about many places I had to go check out.
 As one who cannot do dairy and avoids flour as much as possible, it never appealed as a primary cuisine to look into.
 My myopic view of what French dining can be quickly shattered as you will see below.

 As fate would have it I got wind of PMF (Pardon My French) from a French-Canadian member of the US consulate at the 4th of July USA vs Canada Rugby match of all places.
 A name was dropped, business cards swapped and the rest is what brought me to the doors of PMF for this debut visit of not only the venue but also French dining of any kind during my tenure in San Diego so far.
 Let me show you how spectacular this experience was for me and how it can (and should be) one for you as well.